Module Catalogue 2025/26

 Skills practice: students will extend their familiarity with technical teaching through the use of sign-posted tutorials and tasks set in lectures.
 They will develop their skills in identifying relevant literature

-Portfolio preparation: students will produce a set of summative mini-projects responding to a brief set in lectures.
-In doing so they will achieve skills outcomes in project management and realisation and knowledge outcomes through their choice of approach, literature and theoretical references.
+Portfolio preparation: Students will produce a portfolio of mini-projects responding to a brief set in workshops.
+Portfolios will include the creative media or output, accompanied by a critical commentary.
+In doing so this assessment will develop skills outcomes in project management and realisation and knowledge outcomes through their choice of approach, literature and theoretical references.

 Reading Lists